franknoirot/franknoirot.co/posts/side-projects-github-actions.md

 ## The Problem

-I am currently converting my portfolio site from [Jekyll](https://jekyllrb.com/) to [11ty](https://11ty.dev) because I want to get closer to knowing how every line in my site works, and right now I am far more capable and motivated to do that with a Node.js code base than one written in Ruby.
+I am currently converting my portfolio site from one built with [Jekyll](https://jekyllrb.com/) to [11ty](https://11ty.dev) because I want to get closer to knowing how every line of code in my site works, and right now I am far more capable and motivated to do that with a Node.js code base than one written in Ruby.

 While I'm at it I decided to try to fix one annoyance I have.
-There are many side projects and toy sites that I like to include onto my personal site, things like this Pantone color picker and this [map animator](https://franknoirot-11ty.netlify.com/work/map-animator) or even prototypes of things I am coming up with to help my colleagues like this [SEO Checker](https://franknoirot-11ty.netlify.com/work/seo-checker).
+There are many side projects and toy sites that I like to include onto my personal site, things like this [Pantone color picker](/work/pantone-picker) and this [map animator](/work/map-animator) or even prototypes of things I am coming up with to help my colleagues like this [SEO Checker](/work/seo-checker).
 It's nice to have my personal site there as a kind of scratchpad for projects that aren't ready for prime time yet.

 But because I am still pretty new to building out these projects and managing Git repos, I have not yet found an elegant way to have my side project's site directory (they're nearly all static sites) to my site's directory.
 So I have been committing code to my side project's GitHub repo, copying it, and uploading it to my portfolio site's repo using GitHub.com's GUI.
 I don't know much, but this doesn't feel like modern development to me.